bc-anaisabel/juniperus_paper/README.md

 The `/data` directory contains the metadata file that gathers all sample information and the output data from the AMPtk pipeline that acts as input data for R scripts.
 It also contains the .md files numbered in order of use to transform the output data into input data.

+The `/output` directory contains all figures obtained from R scripts to be used for the publication.